-Not everyone agreed!
-But I could tell that all of you took your classes seriously because many of you said you learned a lot about faith in your time of preparation.
+But I could tell that all of you took your classes seriously because you told me you learned a lot about the faith because of them.

 Our faith is rich and deep and beautiful.
 We should study it throughout our lives!